About the author

 Oregon

 Paid sick leave laws in Oregon require that employers with 10 or more employees (six or more if they’re located in the city of Portland) provide paid sick leave.
-In other cases, sick leave time is still required but may be unpaid.
+In other cases, sick leave time is still protected by law but may be unpaid.

 Employees accrue at least one hour of sick time for 30 hours worked, up to 40 hours of accrued sick leave per year.
 Employers may alternatively choose to provide 40 hours or more of sick leave as a lump sum at the beginning of the year.